 - 1. Conduct a Resource "readiness" review prior to anticipated severe summer weather event. - 2.
 Ensure the proper inspections have been completed. - 3.
-Ensure that all maintenance that is required has been completed. - Identify the proper resource contacts are available, up-to-date, and ready to respond for any questions or Operations-related inquiries. - Before and during a severe summer weather event, the GOP will keep the Balancing Authority (BA) updated on changes to plant availability, capacity, or other operating limitations. - In the event of the Resource coming offline, experiencing a derate, or failure to start due to the severe summer weather, Management shall conduct an analysis, develop lessons learned, and incorporate any additional practices into a revised Operating Plan.
+Ensure that all maintenance that is required has been completed. - Identify the proper resource contacts are available, up-to-date, and ready to respond for any questions or Operations-related inquiries. - Before and during a severe summer weather event, the GOP will keep the Balancing Authority (BA) updated on changes to plant availability, capacity, or other operating limitations.

-A KI Department: Operations

-ENERGY Policy Subject: Hot Weather Operations

-Date: 09/25/2023 Review Period: Annually
+K EY CAPTURE Department: Operations Policy Subject: Hot Weather Operations Date: 09/25/2023 Review Period: Annually